vserova/book/pages/ch_cgi.md

 These functions return true if the property is set.
 They also return value of the property in the argument.
 If the property is not set, str is emptied.
 These functions throw the "invalid\_argument" exception if the argument is a zero pointer.

-The string version of <span class="nctnt ncbi-func">GetExpDate</span> will return a string of the form "Wed Aug 9 07:49:37 1994"
+The string version of `GetExpDate` will return a string of the form "Wed Aug 9 07:49:37 1994"

 ### CCgiCookies

-<span class="nctnt ncbi-class">CCgiCookies</span> aggregates a collection of <span class="nctnt ncbi-class">CCgiCookie</span>
+`CCgiCookies` aggregates a collection of `CCgiCookie`

 **CCgiCookies(void) CCgiCookies(const string& str)**

-Creates a <span class="nctnt ncbi-class">CCgiCookies</span> container.
+Creates a `CCgiCookies` container.
 To initialize it with a cookie string, use the format: "name1=value1; name2=value2; ..."

 **CCgiCookie\* Add(const string& name, const string& value)**